The NSW Government is helping kids get creative with the new Creative Kids program.

 - programs that support or link to the school curriculum, and co-curricular/extra-curricular activities.

-Please note: Voucher redemption for creative items, art kits, creative kits are no longer permitted and are ineligible from 1 March 2022.
+Please note: As of 1 March 2022, voucher redemption for creative items, art kits, creative kits is no longer permitted.
 This includes but is not limited to paints, books, stationery, canvases, clothing, uniforms, leotards, instruments or other equipment.

 Providers must be approved by Service NSW to be registered with Creative Kids.